ashtonG/mpdgems/README.md

 ========

-**mpdutils** is a collection of some more or less useful tools for MPD (the Music Player Daemon) mostly intended to be used from the command line.
+**mpdutils** is a collection of some more or less useful tools for MPD (the Music Player Daemon) intended to be used from the command line or in the background.

 The collection currently includes:

  * **mpdaddall** -- add __all__ the songs to the current playlist
  * **mpdlen** -- print the total length of the current playlist
  * **mpdnotify** -- stupid desktop notifier for MPD
+ * **mpdplayby** -- play a song that matches the given tags

 Have a look at the respective manpages for more information about them.